Introduction

 In this post, we will explain on how to add simple rundeck jobs.
-We are not going to cover how to install rundeck on the host.
-This post defaults assumes that rundeck is installed and running on port 8000.
+We are not going to cover how to install Rundeck on the host.
+This post assumes that Rundeck is installed and running on port 8000.

 Configure rundeck user on remote host: